-After coming through the European Tour qualifying school last November – he took the fourth card there – he won only his third event on the circuit less than three weeks later.
+After coming through the 2018 European Tour qualifying school in fourth place, Kitayama won only his third event on the circuit less than three weeks later.

 Born in California, he attended the University of Nevada-Las Vegas and turned professional in 2015.
-With little success on the Web.com Tour his world ranking early last year stood at 1,187th, but then came a victory on the Asian Development Tour, followed swiftly by two top four finishes and then last July a joint second place behind Justin Harding at the Asian Tour’s Royal Cup.
-Following his two further wins he was close to entering golf’s top 100.
-According to the European Tour website he eats candy the night before every round as a superstition.
+His world ranking early in 2018 stood at 1,187th, but then came a victory on the Asian Development Tour, followed swiftly by two top-four finishes and a joint second place behind Justin Harding at the Asian Tour’s Royal Cup.